mrkmg/git-stream/README.md

 ### Hooks

-Git Stream will run hook in the .git/hooks directory.
+Git Stream will run any hooks in the .git/hooks directory.
 In order to see boilerplate scripts, look at the support/hooks directory.

 Any "pre" hook which returns a non-zero status will halt the operation. "post" hooks exit codes are not examined and will not affect the action from running.